Who

 subsidy policy and risk analysis.
 Dr. Schaeffer has extensive experience

-worldwide from Latin America, Central and Eastern Europe, to Africa,
+worldwide in Latin America, Central and Eastern Europe, MENA, Africa,

 Asia and China.